mrspeaker/webgl2-voxels/README.md

 # WebGL2 Boxel Thing

 By [@mrspeaker](https://www.twitter.com/mrspeaker).
 It's a voxel-boxel-o-rama!
-[Test it out in browser](https://mrspeaker.github.io/webgl2-voxels) (Requires native JavaScript module support - if you're in Firefox it's still not on by default, enable in `about:config` under key `dom.moduleScripts.enabled`).
+[Test it out in browser](https://mrspeaker.github.io/webgl2-voxels) (Requires native JavaScript module support.
+If you're in Firefox it's not on by default until the stable release of v60 in May 2018.
+Enable it now in `about:config` under key `dom.moduleScripts.enabled`).

 [![webgl2 voxels](https://user-images.githubusercontent.com/129330/37849134-edc55686-2eac-11e8-88e4-317d98fc3b9c.png)](https://mrspeaker.github.io/webgl2-voxels)